 If you feel that you are struggling or have any questions or concerns, please contact me ASAP.
 Always contact me by Canvas In-Box if you have any specific questions or concerns; all course communications must come to me through the Canvas messaging system.
-I do my best to respond within 24-48 hours!
-If for some reason you have not heard from me, please send me a friendly 'reminder email'.
+I check Canvas messages throughout the week (M-F) and I do my best to respond within 24 hours!
 Every now and then I may answer a few questions on weekends, however, this does not mean I am constantly available on weekends.
-I encourage you to use the Coffee Shop Q & A discussion boards (your classmates are a great resource!) - or message me by Friday afternoon.
+I encourage you to use the Coffee Shop Q & A discussion board (your classmates are a great resource!) - or message me by Friday afternoon.
+The other main way of communication is by Announcements.
+I post announcements every week, so please be sure to read and watch ALL Announcement posts.